AMF film eradicates mosquitoes

 The life cycle of your average mosquito is about 12 days, from egg to adult.

-The females will search for a suitable spot to deposit their eggs.
-They will favour forks in trees, or manmade reservoirs like old (car) tyres, empty bottles, vases, flower pot dishes and even something as small as plastic bottle caps.
-The eggs can resist dry periods of time and will start to hatch after rain or flooding.
+The females search for a suitable spot to put their eggs.
+They like forks in trees, or manmade reservoirs like old (car) tyres, empty bottles, vases, flower pot dishes.
+The eggs can resist dry periods of time and will only start to hatch after rain or flooding.

 Larval stage

-After 2-3 days the eggs will start to hatch and enter four larvae stages.
-The four larvae stages will last from 6 to 8 days in total.
+After 2-3 days the eggs start to hatch and then enter 4 larvae stages.
+The4larvae stages will last from 6 to 8 days.
 During this time, the larvae will hang from the water surface and breathe via a ‘snorkel’.
 After surviving the larvae stage they will turn into a pupa.

 Pupa stage